vannut/oc-trans-ext-plugin/README.md

     $this['defaultLocale'] = $trans->getDefaultLocale();
 }
 ```

+## Update: advanced localeswitcher
+This component can be placed on a page/layout/partial and displays a dropdown menu with theenabled locales.
+Switching locale will try to load the same page in the newly selected locale,
+and redirects to it.
+(Dont forget to use `{% scripts %}` in your layouts as the dropdown uses plain-javasscript to redirect)

 ## TODO:
 * After switching locale by means of the route, look for the referer and redirect to the locale-spcific page (if available) instead of the root-page.